insin/inputmask-core/README.md

 If the mask's pattern begins or ends with static characters, this method will prevent the cursor being set prior to the first editable character or beyond the last editable character.

-Returns
+Returns `true` if the cursor was moved by this method, `false` otherwise.

 ### `getValue(): string`

-Gets the current value of the string, which will always conform to the mask's pattern.
+Gets the current value in the mask, which will always conform to the mask's pattern.

 ### `setValue(value: string)`